Pavement Management Program

 Why isn't my entire apron being replaced?

+A driveway apron is the parkway portion of your driveway, from the curb to the sidewalk.
 When a curb is being replaced, a 3-foot section of the apron will be removed before replacement to align the new curb to the driveway.
 Due to the Village's budget, the entire apron cannot be replaced.
 In order to get the most curb done for the lowest cost, the Village must focus on operation and not aesthetics.

 Why was the sidewalk on the corner removed?

 Public Works changes sidewalks on corners to conform to Americans with Disabilities Act (ADA) guidelines.
 If a corner sidewalk does not cross to either a driveway or another ADA-compliant sidewalk, it will be removed and replaced with dirt and sod.